WSP-LAB/YOPO/README.md

 ```

 ### Step 7: Perform the attack
-To run the attack pipeline, execute the script `run_attack` by passing the following arguments:
+To run the attack pipeline, execute the `run_attack` script with the following arguments:
   * EPSILON: `5`, `10`, `20`, `40`
   * COST_MODEL_TYPE: `DC`, `HSC`, `HCC`, `HJC`
   * TARGET: `adgraph`, `webgraph`, `adflush`, `pagegraph`

-The attack success rates and costs are saved in the `/yopo-artifact/result` directory.
 ```
 $ cd scripts
 $ ./attack_pipeline_one_setting.sh [EPSILON] [COST_MODEL_TYPE] [TARGET]
 ```
+The attack success rates and costs are saved in the `/yopo-artifact/result` directory.

 ## Authors
 This research project has been conducted by [WSP Lab](https://wsp-lab.github.io/)